AbderrahimZil/Experimental-Design/Optimisation Desirability Function/README.md

 ## Multiple Responses

-This experiment describes ...
-CCD was used ...

 In the paper linked bellow, the Desirability Function is developed to optimize multiple respnses.
 <p align="center">
   <img src="single_desirabilities.png">